ashleyroque/Identifying-Product-Patterns-in-the-Skincare-Market-A-Clustering-Study-on-Sephora-Data/README.md

 - **Number of Clusters**: k=3 selected based on exploratory analysis
 - **Algorithm Function**: Minimizes distance between products within each cluster, ensuring similarity in price, rating, and reviews

-## 7. Clustering Analysis and Insights
+## 7. Clustering Analysis and Insights :) here
+After running the K-means algorithm, I analyzed the resulting clusters to I identify the following:

 ### Cluster 0 Characteristics:
 - **Average Price**: $55.33 USD